CALL FOR ARTISTS

 A total allocation of $30,000 has been budgeted for AHA!
 Project budgets from $3,000 to $15,000 will be considered, with the expectation that higher cost projects would have longer lasting and further reaching impact.

-Projects can be proposed for any time period between the due date of this Call for Artists and March 2017.
+Projects can be proposed for any time period.
 It is anticipated that some projects may be designed to work in concert with the holiday shopping season in Glendale, which draws millions of visitors to Downtown Glendale, Montrose and other commercial areas of the City each year.

 Check back for future artist opportunities or sign up to receive Library, Arts & Culture email notifications about artist opportunities.